-The Master of Arts in Counseling (MAC) 60-credit degree options are counselor education programs designed to develop highly-qualified healthcare professionals and leaders in the field of clinical mental health counseling (LMHC/LPC licensure preparation) and addictions counseling (LMHC/LPC and LADC-I preparation).
+The master of arts in counseling (MAC) 60-credit degree options are counselor education programs designed to develop highly-qualified healthcare professionals and leaders in the field of clinical mental health counseling (LMHC/LPC licensure preparation) and addictions counseling (LMHC/LPC and LADC-I preparation).
 Through a program of study focused on critical theories, research, and applications of counseling with an emphasis on the social, political, economic, and cultural contexts of practice, as well as hands-on field experience in various healthcare settings, students develop the skills needed to meet the increasing demand for counseling services in hospitals, schools, universities, social service agencies, mental health centers, substance abuse treatment clinics, and private companies.
 The MA in Counseling programs adhere to a scientist-practitioner-advocate model.

 Each state's licensure granting body has established the minimum requirements relating to coursework and fieldwork commitments for a student to earn a graduate degree that is eligible for licensure.
-The MA in Counseling degrees meet the educational eligibility requirements to qualify students to sit for the exam for allied mental health professional licensure in the Commonwealth of Massachusetts*, as well as in most US states.
+The MA in Counseling degrees meets the educational eligibility requirements to qualify students to sit for the exam for allied mental health professional licensure in the Commonwealth of Massachusetts*, as well as in most U.S. states.

 * The Massachusetts Board of Registration of Allied Mental Health and Human Services Professionals has established the minimum requirements for coursework and fieldwork needed for a student to earn a graduate degree and be eligible for licensure as a Licensed Mental Health Counselor (LMHC).
 The minimum requirements are: